 - One or both spouses would be able to keep their health insurance coverage.

 - Being legally separated will allow you to keep your social security since it normally takes at least 10 years to obtain.

 In a legal separation, child support and spousal support are awarded as separation maintenance.
 While the terminology is different, the amount that is awarded in separation maintenance may affect the amount of child support and spousal support that may be awarded later should the couple ultimately decide to divorce.
-We can advise you about support and other factors in the legal separation process.
+Our Salt Lake City legal separation attorney can advise you about support and other factors in the legal separation process.